MattAHughes/basic_image_compression/README.md

 # basic_image_compression
-An implementation of python's pillow module for compressing images in a directory or folder.
+An implementation of python's pillow module for compressing png and jpg images in a directory or folder.